 DENIED.
-Defendants deny Plaintiffs assertion on page 9 of their Complaint between Paragraphs 37 and 38 that "Defendants' [Alleged] Denial and Restriction of Telephone Access Results in a Dramatic Disparity of Outcomes.
+Defendants deny Plaintiffs' assertion on page 9 of their Complaint between Paragraphs 37 and 38 that "Defendants' [Alleged] Denial and Restriction of Telephone Access Results in a Dramatic Disparity of Outcomes.

-39. DENIED.
+- 38. DENIED. - 39.
+DENIED.
 Defendants lack sufficient information to admit or deny the allegations in Paragraph 39, and, therefore, deny them.
 Furthermore, Defendants deny any implication in Paragraph 39 that an alien's detention pending his or her removal proceedings is the sole determinative factor as to whether that alien is able to retain counsel.
 Defendants further deny any implication in Paragraph 39 that an alien's detention pending his or her removal proceedings is the sole determinative factor as to whether that alien can successfully challenge his or her charges of removability or successfully secure relief from removal.

 DENIED.
-Defendants deny Plaintiffs assertion on page 10 of their Complaint between Paragraphs 39 and 40 that "Defendants' [Allegedly] Den[y] and Restrict [] Telephone Access
+Defendants deny Plaintiffs' assertion on page 10 of their Complaint between Paragraphs 39 and 40 that "Defendants' [Allegedly] Den[y] and Restrict [] Telephone Access

-40. DENIED.
+- 40. DENIED.
 Defendants deny the entirety of Plaintiffs' allegations in Paragraph 40.
-Defendants further note that Plaintiffs' Complaint fails to identify any specific or particular ICE detention standard as allegedly "deficient."

-41. DENIED in part and ADMITTED in part.
-Defendants admit that the 2000 National Detention Standards, which govern the contracts between ICE and the three facilities at issue in this litigation, provide that the facility shall permit an ICE detainee to make direct calls to (1) the local immigration court and the BIA; (2) to Federal and State courts where the detainee is or may become involved in a legal proceeding; (3) to consular officials; (4) to legal service providers; (5) to a government office, to obtain documents relevant to his or her immigration case; and (6) in a personal or family emergency, or when the ICE detainee can otherwise demonstrate a compelling need.
-Defendants further admit that the 2000 National Detention Standards provide that indigent detainees shall be not be required to pay for these six (6) types of calls if they are local or if there is a compelling need.
-See 2000 National Detention Standards, § Section III(E).
+Defendants further note that Plaintiffs' Complaint fails to identify any specific or particular ICE detention standard as allegedly "deficient." - 41.
+DENIED in part and ADMITTED in part.
+Defendants admit that ICE's National Detention Standards provide that the facility shall permit an ICE detainee to make direct calls to (1) the local immigration court and the BIA; (2) to Federal and State courts where the detainee is or may become involved in a legal proceeding; (3) to consular officials; (4) to legal service providers; (5) to a government office, to obtain documents relevant to his or her immigration case; and (6) in a personal or family emergency, or when the ICE detainee can otherwise demonstrate a compelling need.
+Defendants further admit that the 2011 National Detention Standards provide that indigent detainees "are afforded the same telephone access and privileges as other detainees."
 Defendants lack sufficient information to admit or deny the remainder of the allegations in Paragraph 41, and, therefore, deny them.3

 3 Defendants lack sufficient information to admit or deny Plaintiffs' allegations in Footnote 1 of their Complaint that "the majority of immigration attorneys [and] all local, state and federal government offices outside of DHS" are not pre-programmed into the telephone system at any of the three facilities at issue in this litigation, and therefore deny those allegations.
-Defendants deny any implication in Footnote 1 of
+Defendants deny any implication in Footnote 1 of Plaintiffs' Complaint that ICE has any obligation to provide its detainees with free telephone calls to "private parties."